learn-co-students/oo-jukebox-pca-001/README.md

 ## Instructions

 * Take a look at `bin/jukebox`.
 This file is run by typing `ruby bin/jukebox`.
 Note that the file requires `lib/jukebox.rb`.
-* Your `Jukebox` class should accept a list of songs upon initialization, and you need an `attr_accessor` for sogns.
-The `initialize` methods should set an `@songs` intance variable equal to the songs array that comes in as an argument.
+* Your `Jukebox` class should accept a list of songs upon initialization, and you need an `attr_accessor` for songs.
+The `initialize` methods should set an `@songs` instance variable equal to the songs array that comes in as an argument.
 * `Jukebox` instances should respond to a `.call` method.
-This method is being invoked in the `bin` file, which, you might remember, is responsible for running the code in a command line app.
-The `.call` method should aggregate the other methods you will write and be resonsible for enacting the program.
+This method is being invoked in the `bin` folder, which, you might remember, is responsible for running the code in a command line app.
+The `.call` method should aggregate the other methods you will write and be responsible for executing the program.
 We'll come back to this method in a bit.
 * Write a method, `.help` that puts out the list of commands to the terminal.
 The commands are:
     * help
     * list